sherpa/sherpa/docs/overview/utilities.rst

 The ``multiprocessing.multiprocessing_start_method`` field controls how the parallel code is run.
-Using methods other than "fork" are unlikely to provide any benefit, and it is probably better to set ``parallel.numcores`` to 1 if the "fork" method can not be used.
+Using methods other than "fork" are unlikely to provide any benefit for Sherpa, and it is probably better to set ``parallel.numcores`` to 1 if the "fork" method can not be used.
+The `Python documentation on multiprocessing <https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods>`_ explains the methods that Python offers and discusses some pitfalls.

 Sherpa relies on mutable state, in particular for handling parameter values, and so is unlikely to benefit from using threads.